 I create using found objects, old papers and photographs.
-I’m fascinated by the lives of ‘normal’ people…how they lived day to day, the minutiae of everyday life.
-If someone took a (pre-digital) photograph it was because that event mattered, and they wanted to preserve a memory.
-Or a letter that has survived for decades did so because it was really valued by someone.
+I’m fascinated by the lives of ‘ordinary’ people…how they lived day to day, the minutiae of everyday life.
+Found materials intrigue me but also bring a sense of sadness and poignancy that they were discarded.

-I source materials from flea markets, auctions, and junk shops and have collected items for years on my travels.
-My pieces rarely start with a plan; I’m usually drawn to the vintage materials and decide what is needed to give it a new life.
+I'm at my happiest when I'm ambling around flea markets, auctions, and junk shops and have collected items for years on my travels.
+My pieces rarely start with a plan; I’m usually drawn to the vintage materials and decide what is needed to tell their story.

-As a child, I was constantly making things.
-It was the 1970s, I was one of four children and there wasn’t a lot of spare money, so I used whatever was to hand…drawing, stitching, cutting, and gluing.
+My creative journey started in the 1970s.
+As a child I was constantly making things.
+I was one of four children and there wasn’t a lot of spare money, so I used whatever was to hand…drawing, stitching, cutting, and gluing.
 I was lucky to have creative parents whose answer to most things we needed was… “we can make one”.
-This creative attitude stayed with me and has given me the confidence to make my art today.
+At the age of nine I made my own clothes and my love of sewing developed through embroidery, tapestry and quilting.